-NMN And Cancer: Is NMN A Friend or Foe?
+NMN And Cancer: Is NMN A Friend Or Foe? | HealthspanX

 What Is NMN?

 That’s why NMN’s role in cancer is so controversial — it could be a protector or an enabler.
+This controversy stems from the complex molecular mechanisms by which NAD+ influences both normal and cancer cell biology.

 Can NMN Inhibit Cancer Growth?